How to increase VO2max to improve your Triathlon Performance

-Rest or recovery weeks (also called adaptation phases) are essential for the continued development.
-These allow you to adapt, recover and then build a bigger base.
-They don't have to be a week in duration though, it's just a simple way of describing the phase.
-Sometimes we use 5 days sometimes 10days, it all depends upon how well the athlete is recovering, and the load we subjected them to.
+Rest or recovery weeks (also called adaptation phases) are essential for continued development.
+These allow you to adapt, recover and then build a more extensive base.
+They don't have to be a week in duration, though, it's just a simple way of describing the phase.
+Sometimes we use 5 days, sometimes 10 days; it all depends upon how well the athlete is recovering and the load we subjected them to.

 This is a Performance Manager Chart (PMC) from Training Peaks.
-It is showing a few aspects of the load this athlete is under over a period of 6 months.
+It shows a few aspects of the load this athlete is under over a period of 6 months.

-The BLUE shaded area is showing how the chronic load (CTL) builds and lessens in response to the training.
-The Green/Red/Purple bars shows the balance of stress (TSB), as the load increase the balance becomes negative, and this needs to happen to create an overload.
-However spending too long in a negative balance, or going too low will cause the effect and adaptions to be blunted.
-If the balance is always positive there is not enough overload to cause a training effect.
+The BLUE-shaded area is showing how the chronic load (CTL) builds and lessens in response to the training.
+The Green/Red/Purple bars show the balance of stress (TSB); as the load increase, the balance becomes negative, and this needs to happen to create an overload.
+However, spending too long in a negative balance or going too low will cause the effect and adaptions to be blunted.
+If the balance is always positive, there is not enough overload to cause a training effect.

-Looking at the CTL or TSB you can see the sustained increase in load, followed by short periods of recovery and one instance of very high load (the red bars).
-Towards the right side, you can see a plateau on the CTL line where effectively the load is not sufficient to create an overload, but also it's not letting the athlete de-train.
-This is often what happens around competitions where training load needs to be reduced, but you want to retain fitness.
+Looking at the CTL or TSB, you can see the sustained increase in load, followed by short periods of recovery and one instance of very high load (the red bars).
+Towards the right side, you can see a plateau on the CTL line where effectively the load is not sufficient to create an overload, but also, it's not letting the athlete de-train.
+This often happens around competitions where the training load needs to be reduced, but you want to retain fitness.

 What other training should I do?

-In most cases is impossible to never go over LT1, so on a road ride there will always be small increases in power for traffic lights or hills, this will account for some of the 10 - 20% that is not under LT1.
-It's also advisable to include some quality work in the programme to avoid becoming one-paced.
-We would normally consider ~ 10% of the total volume as some form of quality repetition, depending upon each individual's requirements.
+In most cases is impossible to never go over LT1, so on a road ride, there will always be small increases in power for traffic lights or hills, this will account for some of the 10 - 20% that is not under LT1.
+Including some quality work in the programme is also advisable to avoid becoming one-paced.
+We would generally consider ~ 10% of the total volume as some form of quality repetition, depending upon each individual's requirements.

 Sessions fall into three main types